darkone-linux/darkone-nixos-framework/README.fr.md

 ❯ just
 Available recipes:
     [apply]
-    apply on what='switch'                         # Apply configuration using colmena apply-force on what='switch'                   # Apply with build-on-target + force repl. unk profiles [alias: a] apply-local what='switch'                      # Apply the local host configuration [alias: al] apply-verbose on what='switch'                 # Apply force with verbose options [alias: av]
+    apply on what='switch'                         # Apply configuration using colmena [alias: a] apply-local what='switch'                      # Apply the local host configuration [alias: al] apply-verbose on what='switch'                 # Apply force with verbose options [alias: av]